EricThomson/anaties/readme.md

 - Developed with the support from NIH Bioinformatics and the Neurobehavioral Core at NIEHS.

 ## To do: More important
-- finish linting code
+- finish adding tests.
-- add directory_exists to helpers
+- add proper documentation and tests to stats module.
-- add actual testing (pytest)
+- add ax return for all plot functions, when possible.
 - finish plots.twinx and make sure it works
 - add test for plots.error_shade.
 - Add return object for plots.rect_highlight()
+- consider adding directory_exists to helpers
-- paired_bar and mean_sem/std need to handle one point better: currently throwing warning
+- paired_bar and mean_sem/std need to handle one point better (throws warning)
 - Add a proper suptitle fix in aplots it is a pita to add manually/remember: f.suptitle(..., fontsize=16) f.tight_layout() f.subplots_adjust(top=0.9)
-- add proper documentation and tests to stats module.
-- add ax return for all plot functions, when possible.
 - For freqhist should I guarantee it sums to 1 even when bin widths don't match data limits?
 Probably not.
 Something to think about though.
 - In smoother, consider switching from filtfilt() to sosfiltfilt() for reasons laid out here: https://dsp.stackexchange.com/a/17255/51564
 - Convert notch filter to sos?